cjspoerer/digitclutter/README.md

 ## Basic usage

 Firstly, just ensure your files are in a directory on your python path.
 Having a look at the following working [example](example_script/test_clutter_code.ipynb) should give an idea of how to generate stimulus sets.

+A [script](example_script/light_debris_generator.py) is also included that generates 1000 images with the same attributes as the light debris image set described in the paper.